steumarok/cpp_reflection_builder/README.md

   Disable the build method if not all required methods are called.

+- refl_builder::BuilderValidate<br>

+  Called in the build method for allow consistency check of the object.

 ## Usage

 Annotate the data members and function and implement a static builder() function: